-After reboot, check if your internet is working now, if not proceed to next method.
+After reboot, check if your internet is working now, if not proceed to the next method.

-Go to command prompt with administrator rights.
+Go to the command prompt with administrator rights.
 Follow the instructions given in the previous method to do so.
-In this method we release & renews the IP address that might be causing the issue.
+In this method, we release & renews the IP address that might be causing the issue.

 When you’re in command prompt, type the following command: